abhilashkpy/IIEC-Docker-Project-Joomla/READ.md

 STEP 6: To see all docker images: docker images

-STEP 7: Create a directory named ìjoomlaî in the root folder: mkdir joomla
+STEP 7: Create a directory named ‚Äújoomla‚Äù in the root folder: mkdir joomla

-STEP 8: Create a file named ìdocker-compose.ymlî inside the ìjoomlaî directory. cd joomla vim docker-compose.yml
+STEP 8: Create a file named ‚Äúdocker-compose.yml‚Äù inside the ‚Äújoomla‚Äù directory. cd joomla vim docker-compose.yml